 MIP holds lecture on Srebrenica Genocide for young people from Serbia

-MIP researcher Mr. Nemanja Stjepanović provided an overview of the cases before the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Residual Mechanism for Criminal Tribunals (Mechanism) that dealt with the crimes committed in Srebrenica in 1995.
+MIP researcher Mr. Nemanja Stjepanović provided an overview of the cases before the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Residual Mechanism for Criminal Tribunals (Mechanism) in which crimes committed in Srebrenica in 1995 were adjudicated.
 He also spoke about the facts concerning the Srebrenica Genocide that were judicially established in these cases.

+More generally, this lecture forms part of the MIP’s efforts to support projects and events organised by civil society organisations from the former Yugoslavia active in the field of transitional justice.
 The aim of the MIP is to improve the knowledge and understanding of citizens and communities in the countries of the former Yugoslavia about the crimes committed during the conflicts of the 1990s, based on ICTY and Mechanism cases.
-The MIP is generously supported by the European Union and the Swiss Federal Department of Foreign Affairs.
+The MIP is funded by the European Union.